firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-10/2014-02-05-the-brutal-and-the-simple.md

 I unhitched Kyle's horse and rode out of town.
 Didn't know what direction to head, so I let the horse choose.
 My Pa'd chide me for cowardice, and Doc Kemper would say I shoulda been colder, but they could both go hang.
 I'd find a little town far enough away that no one would ever hear of this and I'd… who cared?
 I found I didn't.

 I just rode.

-#### About the Author

-Adam P. Knave is an Eisner and Harvey award winning editor and writer who has written fiction (CRAZY LITTLE THINGS, STRANGE ANGEL, and STAYS CRUNCHY IN MILK), comics (AMELIA COLE, ACTION CATS, ARTFUL DAGGERS, THINGS WRONG WITH ME, stories in TITMOUSE MOOK vol 2, FIRESIDE MAGAZINE issue 1, OUTLAW TERRITORY and many more), and columns for sites such as thefoonote, TwoHeadedCat, Comics101, PopCultureShock, Three If By Space, and MamaPop.
-He was also one of the editors of Image's POPGUN anthology.